-In the opinion of management, all adjustments considered necessary for a fair presentation have been included in the consolidated financial statements.
-Operating results for the three months ended March 31, 2023, are not necessarily indicative of the results that may be expected for the year ending December 31, 2023.
+In the opinion of management, all adjustments considered necessary for a fair presentation have been included in these unaudited consolidated financial statements.
+Operating results for the three and six months ended June 30, 2023, are not necessarily indicative of the results that may be expected for the year ending December 31, 2023.
 The interim unaudited consolidated financial statements have been prepared under the presumption that users of the interim financial information have either read or have access to the audited consolidated financial statements for the fiscal year ended December 31, 2022, which may be found in the Company's Form 10-K filed with the SEC on March 30, 2023.